Forms of Mercury

 Elemental MercuryElemental mercury has been used in a wide variety of equipment and consumer products, such as thermometers, blood pressure cuffs, barometers, switches, pressure regulators, skin lightening products and in some types of light bulbs.

 Elemental mercury that is not in a closed container will slowly give off vapor and can accumulate in indoor air.
 For example, a broken fever thermometer that is not properly cleaned up (especially in carpet or on fabric) can leave behind elemental mercury that will give off low levels of vapor for many years.
 Breathing in low levels of mercury vapor for months to years can be harmful, especially for the developing fetus, infants and children.

 Elemental mercury vapor easily moves from the lungs to the bloodstream.
 Heating elemental mercury speeds up evaporation and can quickly lead to dangerous vapor levels in a very short time and at high levels can be very harmful, even fatal.

 On the other hand, eating a small amount of elemental mercury, like the amount in a fever thermometer, is not a serious concern because very little elemental mercury is absorbed through the stomach and intestines.
-(However, if you do swallow elemental mercury, please contact the poison control center at 1-800-222-1222.)
+If you do swallow elemental mercury, please contact the Poison Control Center at 1-800-222-1222.